VishShaji/Pizza-Sales-SQL-Analysis-DashBoard/README.md

 - pizzas.csv
 - pizza_types.csv

-The dataset is acquired from MavenAnalytics.com.
+The dataset is acquired from MavenAnalytics.com. .[Link to the dataset](https://mavenanalytics.io/data-playground)

 Query Tasks: